casetext/chai-fireproof/README.md

 Chai assertions and helpers for Firebase and Fireproof.

 ## Requirements
-You need use both Firebase and [Fireproof](https://github.com/casetext/fireproof).
+You need to be able to generate [Fireproof](https://github.com/casetext/fireproof) references.

 ## Usage